 Jobseekers Allowance is the benefit for people who are able to work and can prove that they are actively looking for work.
 There are two types of Jobseekers Allowance.
 Employment and Support Allowance is the benefit for people who cannot work or who have a limited ability to work due to having a disability or health condition.
 There are two types of Employment and Support Allowance.

 Community care assessments and the care pathway

 Once you have received a diagnosis you are eligible to receive a community care assessment.
-This is completed by Adult Social Care in your area and is sometimes called an Assessment of Need.
+This is completed by Adult Social Care in your area and is sometimes called an Assessment of Need or Care Act Assessment.

 You can contact your adult social care duty team on these numbers:

 Bradford – 01274 435400

 When you ring adult social care you will speak to the duty team first.
 You will need to request an assessment of need (by law anybody is fully entitled to this).
 While on the phone you need to tell them you have a diagnosis and they will ask for relevant information.

 You should take this opportunity to tell them the difficulties you are having on a day-to-day basis, always giving the worst case scenario.
 It is important to request a social worker that has previous experience or knowledge of autism otherwise there is a chance that your difficulties may not be recognised during the community care assessment.